stsewd/tree-sitter-rst/README.md

   This is to avoid guessing the level of subtitles.
 - Comments don't contain inline markup in RST, but we still parse them as RST.
-- Literal blocks are part of the paragraph they precede, not a separate node, except for the expander form of literal blocks.
+- Literal blocks are part of the paragraph they precede, not a separate node, except for the expanded form of literal blocks.